testvon/alecsatin.github.io/_posts/2015-09-09-it-takes-a-miracle-to-believe.md

 ---
-date: 2015-09-09 07:00:12+00:00
+date: 2015-09-09 07:00
-excerpt: "In all the branches of my family going back to all the people who are remembered, as far as I know I am the only one who has ever become a Christian."
 redirect_from:
   - /gratitude-for-the-miracle-of-faith/
 title: It takes a miracle to believe
+excerpt: "In all the branches of my family going back to all the people who are remembered, as far as I know I am the only one who has ever become a Christian."
+header:
+  teaser: /assets/images/category-biblical-orthodoxy.png
 categories: biblical-orthodoxy
 tags:
   - justification-by-faith